darkcohiba/Flask-Vite-Deployment-Ready/README.md

 - [Build our production Vite files and alter our Flask app](#Deployment-Build)
 - [Render Deployment Guide](#Render-Build-Process)

-This Vite and Flask template made for deployment is built on top a template not made for deployment and without Vite.
-The original Readme can be found here
+This Vite and Flask template made for deployment is built on top of a template not made for deployment and without Vite.
+The original Readme can be found using the link below.
+This will include the Flask commands for running your application and a basic walkthrough of how to get started

 - [Original Readme!](#phase-4-full-stack-application-project-template)